314-grp-301/314-grp-301.github.io/Assignments/03-Design-Ideation.md

 [Main Page](../Title.md)<br><br>

-##Design Ideation
+# Design Ideation
 The analysis of requirements and potential functionality lead us to portable weather monitoring device.
-Originally we had intended to create a flash flood detection system into it, but due to constraints, kept the general concept and minimized potential shortcomings which resulted in the Portable Wather Pod.
+Originally we had intended to create a flash flood detection system into it, but due to constraints, kept the general concept and minimized potential shortcomings which resulted in the Portable Weather Pod.

-# Final Concept: Portable Weather Pod
+## Final Concept: Portable Weather Pod
 ![alt text](https://raw.githubusercontent.com/314-grp-301/314-grp-301.github.io/main/docs/assets/images/03-Concept_4.png)

 **Description**